-- Calculators are permitted but are not required. - Calculator capabilities described for a specific subject give the maximum capabilities allowed; calculators with less capability are acceptable. - Students may not share calculators. - Students may use their own calculators or those provided by the school. - Calculators that make noise must have the sound feature turned off. - Calculators that have paper tape must have the tape removed. - Calculators with power cords must have the cord removed. - All calculators must have the memory cleared before and after the test session. - Any programs or applications must be removed prior to the test session.
+- Calculators are permitted but are not required. - Calculator capabilities described for a specific subject give the maximum capabilities allowed; calculators with less capability are acceptable. - > Students may not share calculators. - Students may use their own calculators or those provided by the school. - > Calculators that make noise must have the sound feature turned off. - Calculators that have paper tape must have the tape removed. - ➤ All calculators must have the memory cleared before and after the test session. - Any programs or applications must be removed prior to the test session.